 The information contained in paper biodata forms is tailored to the type of biodata.
 Paper forms can be distributed to individuals to fill and return within a specific time.

 You can also collect biodata of individuals through online forms.
 This is a faster and more effective data collection method.
 Online data gathering platforms like Formplus allow you to request biodata from individuals.
-It provides a biodata form template which you can use for data collection.
+It provides a biodata form template that you can use for data collection.

 Conducting interviews is one of the most popular methods of biodata collection.
 During interviews, the interviewer asks the interviewee for certain pieces of information in line with the stated purpose of the interview.